nogurenn/watchtower-morgan/README.md

 For our purposes, it is not fully production-ready.
 Some engineering decisions in the project were deliberately not designed for production use and quality maintenance.
 This project was blowing up for a `GET` query.

 Dataset has one buggy datetime pattern.
 See below.
 Is it `M/d` or `d/M`?
 I decided to interpret `2/1` as `month/day` to remain consistent with the other present date formats.

-**IMPORTANT**: application warm-up may occur for a few reasons.
-Please watch stdout/logs if app is still processing your first API request.
 ```
 2/1/2020 1:52
 ```